An Overview of Finasteride Side Effects

 Does finasteride affect testosterone?

 Finasteride does not directly alter the production of testosterone in the body – rather, it works to reduce the levels of DHT, which is synthesized from a small portion of testosterone.
 However, as a result, that un-altered testosterone that would otherwise have been made into DHT remains as circulating testosterone in the body.
 Therefore, men being treated with finasteride may see a slight increase in circulating and free testosterone levels in the body.
 This is usually a relatively small increase, without any notable side effects aside from those directly attributed as finasteride side effects.
-In short, it’s nothing to worry about for most men, and may even be a slight positive due to the beneficial effects of testosterone.

 There’s no doubt that finasteride is extremely effective at restoring hair in men suffering from male pattern hair loss.
 Upwards of 80% of men who began treatment with finasteride saw no further hair loss, and more than 60% saw hair regrowth after two years of use.
 Finasteride side effects are definitely possible, but are generally minor and mild, as highlighted in this guide.
 Provided there are no contraindications when you discuss your hair loss needs with your prescriber, finasteride may be the best choice for affordable, effective hair loss treatment for men today.